dramamine/metal-heart/gamefaqs/published-2001-12-31-serious_sam.md

 -- Submitted by Jesse.

 2. Instead of going up the ramp, go down the ramp that is behind you.
-Once down, half turn right and head the way you�re supposed to go.
+Once down, half turn right and head the way you’re supposed to go.
 You should come to a door.
-(The door is on the right side of the ramp) These guys with big heads will come representing the game�s programmers.
+(The door is on the right side of the ramp) These guys with big heads will come representing the game’s programmers.
 Kill em, and then go down the ramp for some gear.
 -- Submitted by Jesse.